Online Courses and Content by John Bandler

 Learn more about my YouTube videos on my YouTube webpage.

-3. Infosec Institute (a Cengage company) online courses for cybersecurity professionals
+3. Infosec Institute (a Cengage company) for cybersecurity professionals

-• Infosec was acquired by educational behemoth Cengage in 2022.
-Since being acquired they have changed many of their processes, and more changes are coming.
-Their communication with authors used to be excellent, but currently I do not hear things in a timely fashion, thus I do not make representations about their platform.
-See their site for details because my information may not be up to date.
+Since then Infosec was acquired by educational behemoth Cengage in 2022.
+Since being acquired they have changed many of their processes, more changes are coming, and I don't hear about them first.
+Their communication with authors used to be excellent, but currently is not, so I do not hear things in a timely fashion.
+I make no representations about their platform, see their site for details because my information may not be up to date.

-See their platform and research what they say.
+See their platform and what they say, then do your own research.

-I am grateful for the opportunity to build those courses in 2021 and 2022, and for those Infosec Skills folks I got to work with back then.
+I am grateful for the opportunity to build those courses in 2021 and 2022, and for the Infosec Skills folks I got to work with back then.
 Companies change and evolve.

 4. Here's a recap of the basics